baselatalla/reading-notes/301/read-06.md

 ## The Node.js Execution Model

 In very simplistic terms, when you connect to a traditional server, such as Apache, it will spawn a new thread to handle the request.
-In a language such as PHP or Ruby, any subsequent I/O operations (for example, interacting with a database) block the execution of your code until the operation has completed.
+In a language such as PHP or Ruby, any subsequent I/O operations block the execution of your code until the operation has completed.
 That is, the server has to wait for the database lookup to complete before it can move on to processing the result.
-If new requests come in while this is happening, the server will spawn new threads to deal with them.
-This is potentially inefficient, as a large number of threads can cause a system to become sluggish — and, in the worst case, for the site to go down.
-The most common way to support more connections is to add more servers.

-Node.js, however, is single-threaded.
-It’s also event-driven, which means that everything that happens in Node is in reaction to an event.
-For example, when a new request comes in (one kind of event) the server will start processing it.
-If it then encounters a blocking I/O operation, instead of waiting for this to complete, it will register a callback before continuing to process the next event.
-When the I/O operation has finished (another kind of event), the server will execute the callback and continue working on the original request.
-Under the hood, Node uses the libuv library to implement this asynchronous (that is, non-blocking) behavior.

 Node’s execution model causes the server very little overhead, and consequently it’s capable of handling a large number of simultaneous connections.
 The traditional approach to scaling a Node app is to clone it and have the cloned instances share the workload.
 Node.js even has a built-in module to help you implement a cloning strategy on a single server.